lizmeister321/abunchofstuff/teamREADME.md

 ## Optional Responses

 ### You: OOO
 Outside of work, I help run the [Code for DC Meetup](codefordc.org), a volunteer group of folks who use technical skills of all levels to help solve problems around the DC area.
-It's a lot of work but a lot of fun and a cool way to mix tech and do-gooderism 💻✊ I also sail on a variety of big and small boats on weekends; this summer I'll be going to an international competition in Nova Scotia!
+It's a lot of work but a lot of fun and a cool way to mix tech and do-gooderism 💻✊ [I also sail](https://scontent-iad3-1.xx.fbcdn.net/v/t1.0-9/64736094_10155990048952391_3658551828196360192_o.jpg?_nc_cat=109&_nc_oc=AQl3WNK64udIZpArMUo7CkjCewxvY-piRvZkNO2opgV3Kq2Zvw5M0EjOhYE5MEueuC4&_nc_ht=scontent-iad3-1.xx&oh=e5c449831aa38fb3bf6de2a3d38076c8&oe=5DC49715) on a variety of big and small boats on weekends; this summer I'll be going to an international competition in Nova Scotia!
 I also love old movies (I watch a ton of TCM) and board game nights with friends.
+I'm not doing a very good job of reading as much as I'd like, but I do like to read.
+I've gotten very into the public library -- they literally have everything!
+Lately I've been reading a fair amount of non-fiction, and I also subscribe to several email newsletters that I read religiously on Friday afternoons.

 ### Things you should know about me
 I function my best when I get 8+ hours of sleep a night.
 I get distracted easily and want to have a good time, so sometimes I have to lock myself away in my office to make sure that I'm getting what I need to do handled.
 I'm not intentionally hiding from you, I just need to be able to carve out some time to get things off my plate so I can help you all with yours.